BRUCE COLLIN PAULSON IS FORTRESS LETTERPRESS

 keywords: sacred geometry, mysticism, the occult, dream states, timeless imagery

 Bruce Collin Paulson was raised up in Clear Lake Wisconsin.
 After leaving Polk County, Bruce made his way to Portland Oregon where he lived on a few rooftops before settling down to attend Pacific Northwest College of Art where he received his BFA in Printmaking with a focus in Intaglio printing.
-Bruce has been actively doing letterpress for four years in Portland.
+Bruce has been actively doing letterpress for over a decade in Portland.

 Bruce uses an old style 8x12 C & P Platen Press that was made in 1906, and is treadle powered.
 The methodical crusade of treadle flow from Bruce's foot to the machine allows for absolute kinetic control, so that each individual print flaunts its unique, handmade quality.